Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides no guidance on when to use this tool versus alternatives (prepare_applications_for_execution, publish_rule) or prerequisites for publishing.
+The description provides context (for a specific rule) but offers no guidance on when to use this tool versus alternatives like publish_rule or check_applications_publish_status.
+No prerequisites or exclusions are mentioned.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.